Jewish Heritage UK is dedicated to caring for the historic synagogues and cemeteries of Britain’s Jewish community.

 Jewish Heritage is primarily concerned with caring for the building fabric of historic synagogues and maintaining them in use for worship.
 We also monitor the condition of historic Jewish cemeteries around the country and especially those that are no longer in use, or where the communities that established them have disappeared.
 Jewish Heritage’s remit extends to defunct synagogues, Mikvaot (ritual baths) and other Jewish communal buildings and sites of architectural or historical significance, including schools, hospitals and soup kitchens.
 In general, we do not deal with houses, modest or grand, or business premises built by private Jewish individuals or the affixing of commemorative plaques.

-The tiny professional staff comprises Jewish Heritage Founder-Director Dr Sharman Kadish and a part-time Office Manager and Events Organiser.
-Accounting, Bookkeeping, Legal and Technical services are out-sourced.
-The Jewish Heritage Casework Committee consists of the Director, two representatives of English Heritage (one retired) and three accredited conservation architects.
-It meets several times a year to consider individual buildings and sites on a case-by-case basis.
-Jewish Heritage’s Board of Trustees meets regularly to review progress.
-The current Trustees are: Professor Tony Kushner (Chairman), Dr Harry Sieratzki (Hon.
-Treasurer), Sandra Blackman, Richard Halsey, Michael Clein, Michael Mail and Barbara Nathan.
+Until the end of 2016 the tiny professional staff comprised Jewish Heritage Founder-Director Dr Sharman Kadish assisted by a part-time Administrator.
+Accounting, Legal and Technical services are out-sourced.
+The Jewish Heritage Casework Committee consists of the Director (until end 2016), a retired heritage professional (English Heritage) and several accredited conservation architects or surveyors.
+It meets from time to time to consider individual buildings and sites on a case-by-case basis.
+Jewish Heritage’s Board of Trustees meets at least twice a year in order to review progress.